Forty years of research. One pilot. The evidence we have so far.

 Areni & Kim (1993)

-Classical music in a wine cellar nearly doubled average transaction value, from $6.93 to $12.31.
-Customers chose more expensive bottles, not more bottles.
+Classical music in a wine cellar led customers to choose more expensive bottles, not more bottles.
 The music changed perceived value, not purchase intent.

 North et al. (1999)